Yandex Cloud

 Security group rules determine the following:

-• IPs that can access the instance, including web access.
+• IP addresses that can access the instance, including web access.

-• Protocol to work with Git repositories in the GitLab instance: SSH or HTTPS.
+• Protocol for working with Git repositories in the GitLab instance: SSH or HTTPS.

 • Certificate for HTTPS: Let's Encrypt (default) or your own certificate.